-This book fosters engagement with the newest mapping and GIS application in contemporary issues regarding gender inequalities and nurtures recognition of how institutional global, every day and intimate spaces are inherently gendered, classed, raced, and sexualized.
-It demonstrates the spatiality of the politics of gender difference, and the contributions of GIS and spatial analysis to struggles for equality and social justice.
+This book fosters engagement with the newest mapping and GIS application in contemporary issues regarding gender inequalities and nurtures recognition of how institutional global, everyday, and intimate spaces are inherently gendered, classed, raced, and sexualized.
+It demonstrates the spatiality of the politics of gender difference, and the contributions of GIS and spatial analysis to the struggles for equality and social justice.

 - Has a strong international and global perspective.
 The author is well-informed in global perspectives

-- The patterns/processes and indicators driving gender inequality are investigated at various temporal scales and at comparably detailed resolutions
+- Investigates the patterns/processes and indicators driving gender inequality at various temporal scales and at comparably detailed resolutions

 Table of Contents

 The Global Problem in Gender Equality: Putting Gender on the Map with GIS.
 Mapping Domestic Violence.
 Geospatial Approaches to Intimate Partner Violence.
 Gender Disparity and Economy in US Countries - Change and Continuity, 2000 - 2017.
 Social and Environmental Injustice Experienced by Female Migrant Workers in China: The Case of Guiyu Town.
 Spatial Concentration of Social Vulnerability and Gender Inequalities in Mexico.
 The Evolving American Opioid Crisis: An Analysis of Gender, Racial Differences, and Spatial Characteristics.
 How to do Gender Based 'Leave No One Behind' Analysis: An Introductory GIS Approach for Pakistan.
 Visualizing Equality in the New Mobility Workforce.
 Spatio-Temporal Patterns of Gender Inequalities in University Enrollment in Nigeria: 2005 - 2015.